coleingraham/Starbrew/README.md

 A mod for Starbound adding the ability to brew beer.

+What is does:
+- craft a Brewing Station which lets you brew various typs of beer
+- create malts from barley via the stone furnace
+- barley and hops are found as drops and in treasures on tear1 planets (for now)

 Installation:
 - cd to your Starbound directory (google how to find this based on your system)
 - create a folder called mods (if it isn't there already)